-The land where Lansdowne Resort and Spa sits today is rich in history.
+The land where our DC area resort sits today is rich in history.
 Dating back to 600 A.D., Algonquin Indians inhabited our current place along the banks of the Potomac River.
 The abundance of fish and wildlife made this a good spot for these hunters and gatherers.

 Fast forward a few hundred years from the Indian occupation to when a young Thomas Lee was appointed Assistant Land Agent for Thomas, 6th Lord Fairfax.
 As he traveled throughout the colony, Lee was impressed with the unoccupied land where the Potomac River and Goose Creek met.
 He knew that waterways provided transportation for people and commerce, so he made arrangements to have 800 acres of that land set aside for himself.